The Wedge (Alberta): Scramble

 1100 m gain, mostly easy with a moderate section just above the tree line and a short difficult section on the ridge.
 The trail starts from the wedge pond parking lot.
-Either follow the shore counter clock wise until a trail takes off into the trees or follow the cutline south (right) from the gate to find a trail that soon joins the other and heads up the hill.
-It's a nice treed walk up 850 m to the tree line.
+Either follow the shore counterclockwise until a trail takes off into the trees or follow the cutline south (right) from the gate to find a trail that soon joins the other and heads up the hill.
+It's a treed walk up 850 m to the tree line.

 Once on the rocks the best route up is to keep to the right, beside the cliffs until you can get on top then it's an easy walk up to the false summit.
 From there a ridge walk leads to the true summit.
 One short section of the ridge is too narrow to walk on so one has to find hand and foot holds and hang on the side of the ridge for 4 m or so.
 Then the ridge widens again.